mohamediderrissi/Movies-DB-admin-page/README.md

 ## Overview:

 This project is an example of a Movie Dashbord admin.
-We can de the following:
+We can do the following:

 1. Add a Movie with validations:
-..* Movie's title must be 30 characters or less !
+	* Movie's title must be 30 characters or less !
-..*	Movie's storyline must be 100 characters at least !
+	* Movie's storyline must be 100 characters at least !
-..*	Date validation
+	* Date validation

 2. Look for all movie or search a specific one